Shweta2024/cars-engage-2022/README.md

 - The most popular Car as per their Make , Model,Fuel Type ,Body Type, etc.
 - How exactly the prices vary with the independent variables.
 - Customer segments.
-- The number of rows and columns of dataset.
-- The datatype of each columns of the dataset.
-- The number and percentage of missing values in each columns.